holistic-developer/scoreboard/README.md

 ## Features

-- Add and remove teams / players
+- Add and remove teams / players (check the hidden button in the top left corner)
 - Undo actions (using <kbd>CTRL</kbd>+<kbd>z</kbd>)
 - Current rank is shown
 - Adjusts to max screen width